DOI-USGS/ds-pipelines-3-course/responses/14-retro.md

 Congrats, your PR is open!

 Did you have to run `scmake()` more than once to get the build to complete?
 I set up the repo so that would be likely.
 Note that you *didn't* have to change your code or figure out which targets failed before calling `scmake()` again - that's the beauty of a formal data pipeline.
 But you *did* (probably) have to call `scmake()` several times...that's the inefficiency that we'll be tackling in the next issue.
-Stay tuned! :video:
+Stay tuned! :movie_camera:

 ### :keyboard: Get this PR reviewed